MANNA Food and Neighborhood Services and Day Program

 Day Program Services

 Our Day Program operates in close conjunction with and sharing space with Gather55.
 In addition to breakfast and lunch through Gather55, a free dinner is served Mondays from 5:30-6:30pm.
 Resource and referral services, assistance in obtaining benefits, connection to shelter and housing, help in obtaining IDs are available.
 Student nurses provide health screenings twice per week.
 Hartford HealthCare runs an onsite walk-in clinic two Wednesdays each month.
 When items are available, guests also have access to toiletries, reading glasses, socks, and winter accessories.
-We also head up the Greater Hartford Outreach Team (a collaboration among Hands On Hartford, Wheeler Clinic, Connecticut Harm Reduction Alliance and Journey Home) which connects folks who are homeless and living outdoors to resources and shelter with the ultimate goals of helping them move into permanent housing.
+We also head up the Greater Hartford Outreach Team (a collaboration among Hands On Hartford, Connecticut Harm Reduction Alliance and Journey Home) which connects folks who are homeless and living outdoors to resources and shelter with the ultimate goals of helping them move into permanent housing.

 Neighborhood Services